You’ve made major updates to your website, but they’re not showing up in real time… Now what?

 Caching is Vital for Your Site’s Success

-Caching is an important part of what makes your WordPress website perform so well.
-But there are times when you have to clear that cached data so that updated content can be shown to visitors.
+Caching is an important part of what makes your website perform so well.
+But there are times when you have to clear WordPress cache data so that updated content can be shown to visitors.